AuthorOfTheSurf/KobraScript/README.md

       say x                                                     console.log(x);
     end                                                     }())

+#### Blocks
+Blocks in KobraScript are beautiful.
+Start a multiline block with `:` and terminate it with the clear `end` or the elegantly-flowing `..`.
+Fearlessly create a single-statement block by pointing `->` to it.
+Nice.

+    while (i--):
+        say "Countdown ..." + i
+    end

 #### Conditional Statement
-In KobraScript an `if` statement is written with a `..` between conditions and an `end` after the final block to signal the conclusion of the statement.
-Very nice Kobra.
+In KobraScript an `if` statement is written with a preference to `..` between conditional blocks and an `end` after the final block to signal the conclusion of the statement.
+Kobra is cold as ice.

     if (is_red && is_food):                                 if (is_red && is_food) {
         eat()                                                   eat ();